Skip to Main Content

 How Hungary's uncapped 30% rebate, Origo and Korda studio infrastructure, and the NFI application path stack up against Czech, Polish, Italian and UK incentive programs

-For most international producers, the question that decides where a project shoots is simple: how much of the budget can we recover, and how reliably?
-Hungary has answered that question better than almost anyone in Europe since 2008, when the Nemzeti Filmintézet (NFI, the Hungarian National Film Fund) introduced a 30% cash rebate that runs uncapped at both the per-project and the annual-fund level.
-That single design choice — no ceiling — is why Blade Runner 2049, Dune, The Martian, The Witcher, Foundation, Terminator: Dark Fate and Atomic Blonde all routed through Origo Studios, Korda Studios and the wider Budapest stage belt rather than competing territories.
-This guide is written producer-to-producer for shoots being budgeted in 2026: what the NFI rebate actually pays back, what counts as qualifying Hungarian spend, how the registration timeline lines up with principal photography, and how the Hungarian rebate stacks against the Czech 20%+10% bonus, the Polish 30%, the Italian 40% and the UK's 34% AVEC.
-Every figure here should be confirmed with the NFI and your production accountant before you lock the budget — the framework is stable, but the brackets and registration mechanics are reviewed periodically.
+For most global producers, the question that decides where a project shoots is simple: how much of the budget can we recover, and how reliably?
+Hungary has answered that question better than almost anyone in Europe since 2008, when the Nemzeti Filmintézet (NFI, the Hungarian National Film Fund) introduced a 30% cash rebates that runs uncapped at both the per-project and the annual-fund level.
+That single design choice — no ceiling — is why Blade Runner 2049, Dune, The Martian, The Witcher, Foundation, Terminator: Dark Fate and Atomic Blonde all routed through Origo Studios, Korda Studios and the wider Budapest stage belt rather than competing areas.
+This guide is written producer-to-producer for shoots being budgeted in 2026: what the NFI rebates actually pays back, what counts as qualifying Hungarian spend, how the sign-ups timeline lines up with principal photography, and how the Hungarian rebates stacks against the Czech 20%+10% bonus, the Polish 30%, the Italian 40% and the UK's 34% AVEC.
+Each figure here should be confirmed with the NFI and your production accountant before you lock the budget — the framework is stable.
+But the brackets and sign-ups mechanics are reviewed periodically.

 As Fixers in Hungary, we bring local expertise to international productions filming in Hungary.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.